Cyanuric acid: Intermediates and impurities

 Melamine, [C(NH2)N]3, formation occurs between 325–350 °C and only in very small quantities.

 N-substituted isocyanurates from isocyanates

-N-substituted isocyanurates can be sysnthesised by the trimerisation of isocyanates.
+N-substituted isocyanurates can be synthesised by the trimerisation of isocyanates.
 This is utilised industrially in the formation of polyisocyanurates.

 Applications

 Cyanuric acid is used as a chlorine stabilizer / buffer in swimming pools.
 It binds to free chlorine and releases it slowly, extending the time needed to deplete each dose of sanitizer.
 A chemical equilibrium exists between the acid with free chlorine and its chlorinated form.

 Precursors to chlorinated cyanurates

 Cyanuric acid is mainly used as a precursor to N-chlorinated cyanurates, which are used to disinfect water.
 The dichloro derivative is prepared by direct chlorination: